Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-We evaluate our synchronizer by comparing it to the \ac{FBMLE} synchronizer \cite{jamali2017symbol}.
-Both synchronizers ran \num{100} times \num{1000} \num{5}-bit-frames taken from the evaluation dataset.
-To judge the synchronizer's accuracy in detecting the transmitted synchronization frame \texttt{[11001]}, we evaluate the \ac{TPR}, the \ac{FPR}, and the symbol time offset with regard to the synchronization frames for both synchronizers.
+We evaluate our synchronization unit by comparing it to the \ac{FBMLE} synchronization unit \cite{jamali2017symbol}.
+We use its synchronization bit-sequence \texttt{[11001]} as transmitted with the \ac{CSK} modulation.
+Both synchronizers ran \num{100} times \num{1000} \mbox{\num{5}-bit-frames} taken from the evaluation dataset.
+To assess the accuracy of the synchronizers in detecting the transmitted synchronization frames, we evaluate the \ac{TPR}, the \ac{FPR}, and the symbol-time offset relative to the synchronization frames for both synchronizers.
 The results in \Cref{fig_debus2024synchronized_results} reveal that the \ac{RL}-based synchronizer achieves a higher \ac{TPR} than the \ac{FBMLE} synchronizer.
-At the same time, it also detects more synchronization frames wrong, which causes it to have a higher \ac{FPR} than the \ac{FBMLE} approach.
+At the same time, it also detects more synchronization frames incorrectly, resulting in a higher \ac{FPR} than the \ac{FBMLE} approach.
 Taking both detection rates together, the \ac{RL}-based synchronizer performs better.
 Regarding the absolute value of the symbol time offset, both synchronizers accurately detect the symbol's start.